Nnamaniajuluchukwu/alx-frontend-for-fun/flexbox/README.md

+# FLEXBOX
-# Using flexbox to create responsive design.
+Using flexbox to create responsive design.